adisve/hadoop-spark-cluster/README.md

     pipenv shell
     ```

-3. Run the 'init.sh' script to move the output.csv file to HDFS as Parquet parts
+3. Run the 'init.sh' script, which moves the output.csv file to HDFS as Parquet parts

     ```sh
     chmod +x init.sh